codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 Once you have access via `kubectl` then follow the [instructions]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/#get-cluster-configuration-manually) to obtain all the cluster details.
 To add the Amazon cluster, select *Amazon AWS* from the *ADD PROVIDER* drop-down menu and enter all details in the respective field in the Codefresh UI.

+> On adding or upgrading to Kubernetes cluster version 1.23 or higher, you can encounter volume provisioning issues with  Amazon Elastic Block Store (Amazon EBS).
+The EBS volumes cannot be attached and Codefresh builds stay in pending status with errors in pod logs.
+See [Volume provisioning issues for Amazon EBS](#volume-provisioning-issues-for-amazon-ebs) in this article.

 ## Adding a DigitalOcean cluster

 DigitalOcean is also offering a hosted solution for Kubernetes.